Carey L. Higgins-Dobney

 Presented findings from Master’s thesis to undergraduate Political Science class.
 Discussed the content and on-air styles of local television newscasts and their effects on community viewers

-2016 Broadcast Education Association (BEA) Super-Regional Conference: Top Student Research-In-Progress Award
+2016 Broadcast Education Association Super-Regional Conference: Top Student Research-In-Progress Award

-2015 Marie Brown Travel Award from Portland State University for use at IAMCR Conference in Montreal, Quebec, Canada
+2015 Marie Brown Travel Award from Portland State University for use at International Association for Media and Communication Research Conference in Montreal, Quebec, Canada